navra16/Drosophila_Wing_Disc_Tissue_Model/README.md

 # Drosophila Wing Disc Eversion Tissue Model

 A 3D, multi-layer, GPU-accelerated computational model of Drosophila wing disc eversion.
-Starting from a triangulated dome representing the wing pouch at wandering third instar (wL3), the simulation applies a region-specific active strain field to drive the morphological changes that occur over the wL3 ?
-4 hours after puparium formation (4hAPF) window.
+Starting from a triangulated dome representing the wing pouch at wandering third instar (wL3), the simulation applies a region-specific active strain field to drive the morphological changes that occur over the wL3 - 4 hours after puparium formation (4hAPF) window.

 The mesh is composed of stacked layers (apical, body, basal) connected by linear, area, and bending springs, plus a per-prism volume-conservation term.
-The strain field formulation extends the active shape programming framework of Fuhrmann et al. (Science Advances, 2024) — which applied strain only to the apical surface of a thin shell — to a fully three-dimensional multi-layer mesh, with a separate dorsoventral (DV) boundary stripe receiving its own lambda values.
+The strain field formulation extends the active shape programming framework of Fuhrmann et al. (Science Advances, 2024) â€” which applied strain only to the apical surface of a thin shell â€” to a fully three-dimensional multi-layer mesh, with a separate dorsoventral (DV) boundary stripe receiving its own lambda values.

 ## What this code does

 Given an input mesh and a schedule of lambda parameters defining the strain field, the simulation:

 1. Initializes the mesh and computes a per-vertex orthonormal basis (e_R, e_phi, e_h) using the geometry described in Fuhrmann et al. 2024.
-2. Constructs a spontaneous-strain tensor ? at each vertex using lambda values that differ between the inDV (DV stripe) and outDV regions.
+2. Constructs a spontaneous-strain tensor at each vertex using lambda values that differ between the inDV (DV stripe) and outDV regions.
-3. Projects ? onto each edge to compute new rest lengths.
+3. Projects lambda onto each edge to compute new rest lengths.
 4. Relaxes the mesh to mechanical equilibrium under linear-spring, volume-conservation, and (optionally) bending and area forces.
-5. Repeats over a 3-stage schedule (wL3 ?
-0hAPF ?
-2hAPF ?
-4hAPF) with intermediate stage targets pulled from Fuhrmann's `input_lambda_df.csv`.
+5. Repeats over a 3-stage schedule (wL3 -- 0hAPF -- 2hAPF -- 4hAPF) with intermediate stage targets pulled from Fuhrmann's `input_lambda_df.csv`.
-6. Pulls volume targets at each stage from biological measurements in Liu, O'Connell, Wall & Carthew (2024, *eLife* 12:RP91572).
+6. Pulls volume targets from biological measurements in Liu, O'Connell, Wall & Carthew (2024, *eLife* 12:RP91572).

 VTK frames are written every substep so the trajectory can be visualized and analyzed.